-The case that Dempsey makes hinges on what percentage of prostitutes is trafficked or forced.
+The case that Dempsey makes, thus, hinges on the percentage of prostitutes trafficked or forced.
 As she herself concedes, consent vitiates harm.
 If the ratio of forced prostitutes to unforced prostitutes is, say, 1:1, then any sex purchaser runs a substantial risk of inflicting a harm tantamount to rape (assuming purchaser’s incapacity to distinguish between the two kinds of prostitute).
 The argument from endangerment would stand on solid ground.
 However, if the ratio is 1:5,000, the average sex buyer runs a very small risk of inflicting harm.
 In this event, the argument from endangerment would not stand on such solid ground.
 Dempsey doesn’t tell us where the ratio lies but she obviously thinks it lies closer to 1:1 – or even to 5,000:1.

 Dempsey’s defense of the abolitionist policy of criminalizing the purchase of sex is tentative.
 Even if the numbers support her endangerment argument, we need more.
 We need, she says, to have a reasonable expectation that criminalizing sex purchases (a) will diminish prostitution and, more importantly, (b) will not produce undesirable side effects that make prostitutes worse off.
-Madden Dempsey is not able to settle these matters though she thinks there’s reason to be hopeful on both counts.
+Dempsey is not able to settle these matters though she thinks there’s reason to be hopeful for abolitionism on both counts.

 MORE ON DEMPSEY’S ARGUMENT

 My very spare rehearsal of Dempsey’s argument doesn’t do justice to her rich explorations of notions like complicity, her efforts to clarify what the abolitionist means, and her willingness to proceed on uncontentious premises so that she can appeal to a broad range of readers.
-Because her argument is harm-based, everything turns on how much harm prostitution causes.
+Because her argument is harm-based, everything turns on how much harm prostitution inflicts on prostitutes.
 And that question depends upon how much prostitution there is and what forms it takes.
 These are matters that remain opaque, as I emphasized in Essay 1, despite the confidence with which abolitionists throw around numbers.